 Butterscotch Snickerdoodle Fudge

-Substitutes: You may sub in regular store-bought sweetened condensed milk if you'd like; also play around with different flavors of chips to create you're own flavor!
+Substitutes: Play around with different flavors of chips to create your own flavor!

 Hey everyone!
 I'm Emily - a Registered Dietitian & food lover!
 I love sharing simple, tasty recipes & mindful nutrition tips here on my blog.
 You can browse my site for other services I offer & learn how to work with me.